JumpOne/pro-termux/README.md

-# Party Termux
+# Happy Termux
 A fork from [oh-my-termux](https://github.com/4679/oh-my-termux).
-This be make your termux ready for party.
+This makes your termux ready for party.

 PartyTermux implements oh-my-zsh and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) on your Termux app, as well as some color schemes (most are from [Gogh](https://github.com/Mayccoll/Gogh)), and some Powerline fonts (ported from [powerline/fonts](https://github.com/powerline/fonts)).
 Default set is agnoster for oh-my-zsh, Tango for color scheme, and Ubuntu font.